michael5486/flowise-test/readme.md

 ---

-While I could not get Flowise to query my various API keys and link together the structure data, I sketched out my initial process.
+While I could not get Flowise to query my various API keys and link together the structured data, I sketched out my initial process.

 See below for an example workflow leveraging OSINT sources, their outputs, and future mechanisms for enriching and visualizing the data.
 Data is structured in a CSV for easy parsing and integration with diverse tools like Python, pandas, Tableau, Elastic/Kibana, AI agents, etc. As it grows, it would make sense to restructure the database to one with better scalability, read/write accessibility and speed, and possibly a graph database like Neo4j.